A Guide To Bladder Injury Claims

 At Work

 While you’re working, you are owed a duty of care by your employer.
-This means that, under the Health and Safety at Work etc. Act 1974 (HASAWA), they are responsible for keeping you safe while you carry out your duties.
+This means that, under the Health and Safety at Work etc. Act 1974 (HASAWA), they are responsible for using reasonable measures to keep you safe while you carry out your duties.

 On The Roads

 All road users need to follow the Highway Code and the Road Traffic Act 1988 in order to fulfil their duty of care.
-They need to use the roads in a way that reduces the risk of harm to both themselves and others.
+They need to use the roads in a way that avoids harm to one another and themselves.

 In Public

-When you visit a public space, like a gym or a supermarket, the person in control of that space owes you a duty of care.
-This means that they need to make sure that you are kept reasonably safe while there, as per the Occupiers’ Liability Act 1957 (OLA).
+When you visit a public space, like a gym or a supermarket, the person in control of it owes you a duty of care.
+This means that they need to employ practical measures to ensure your safety as a visitor, as per the Occupiers’ Liability Act 1957 (OLA).

 How Can Bladder Injuries Be Caused By Negligence?